numenta/numenta.org/blog/_posts/2014-09-02-season-of-nupic-2014-report.md

 category: blog
 ---

 The [2014 Season of NuPIC]({{ site.baseurl }}/son/2014) is officially over, and out of the [seven initially approved projects](https://github.com/numenta/nupic/wiki/SoN-2014-Projects), we have two that have produced a final report.
-In this blog post, I'll be introducing you to those two projects and the students that produced them.
+In this blog post, I'll be introducing you to those two projects and the students who produced them.

 ## Successful Projects